aibaba-ai/aibaba-ai/docs/docs/integrations/providers/databricks.md

 :::

 ```
-from langchain_community.llm.databricks import Databricks
+from aiagentsforce_community.llm.databricks import Databricks

 llm = Databricks(endpoint="your-completion-endpoint")
 ```

-See the [usage example](/docs/integrations/llms/databricks) for more guidance on how to use it within your LangChain application.
+See the [usage example](/docs/integrations/llms/databricks) for more guidance on how to use it within your AI Agents Force application.

 Embeddings